 Add assorted beef and cayenne pepper, stir till well combined.
 Reduce the heat and leave to cook for about 10 minutes.
 Check-in between to avoid soup from burning

 Add crayfish, seasoning and salt.
 At this point don’t want the soup to be thick, add water if need be but don’t overdo it.

 Continue to cook until all ingredients are well combined.
 Check for seasoning and salt.
-Serve with ewedu soup, swallow of choice like amala dudu (yam flour), garri or Tuwo and buka stew
+Serve with ewedu soup, swallow of choice like amala dudu (black yam flour), garri or Tuwo and buka stew

 Other Nigerian beans recipes on the blog you might like

 Kindly subscribe to the blog, share this recipe with your friends (share button below), also tag my active kitchen on facebook and Instagram if you try any of our recipes, I would love to read from you all.
 Without you, there won’t be my active kitchen.
 Thanks for reading

 - Cayenne pepper

 - 800 g Assorted beef (about 3 cups) I used turkey neck, shaki and smoked snort. the addition of assorted beef is highly optional

 - Boil peeled beans with enough water over medium heat until soft or use a pressure cooker both stove top or electric pressure cooker works.

 - Boil assorted meat till tender with beef stock cubes, onions and salt.
 Separate stock from meat and set aside